mo-kasiri/catch_ball/README.md

 # Catch Ball
 A straightforward computer-vision game developted by Mediapipe, openCV and Pygame
 # Description
 Multiple sclerosis (MS) is a condition that can affect the brain and spinal cord, causing a wide range of potential symptoms, including problems with vision, arm or leg movement, sensation, or balance.
-We have designed an exergame using computer vision for arm rehabilitation in individuals with multiple sclerosis
+We have designed an exergame using computer vision for arm rehabilitation in individuals with multiple sclerosis.
 # How to run
 **Make Environment Ready By Following Steps Below:**<br>
 1- Install [python and pip](https://www.python.org/) on your computer<br>